flycatch/auth-core/docs/nestjs_usage.md

 ## License

-MIT License.
+GPL-3.0 License.
 See the `LICENSE` file for details.